symbol/symbol/client/rest/README_LIGHT.md

 ## Introduction

-This is a lightweight version of the REST server.
-It provides a limited set of endpoints compared to the full API node.
-The main differences between the light rest and the full API node are:
+The light version of the REST server provides limited endpoints compared to the full API node.
+The main differences between the two are:

 - The light rest does not use MongoDB or broker services.
-- it communicates with the peer node using a socket connection.
+- Light REST only communicates with the server using a socket connection.

 ## Purpose